-Reason: To safeguard the character and appearance of the Grade II Listed Building and in accordance with the and the aims and objectives of the National Planning Policy Framework and Policy 40 of the Oadby and Wigston Local Plan.
+Reason: In accordance with the aims and objectives of the National Planning Policy Framework and Policy 37 of the Oadby and Wigston Local Plan.

-10. Prior to commencement of development details of the works required both internal and external for the installation of all services (ie: electricity, gas, waste, water) and methodologies proposed shall be submitted to approved in writing by the Local Planning Authority.
-The development shall only be carried out in accordance with the approved details.
+16. Prior to the commencement of development above ground level, details of a surface water drainage scheme shall be submitted to and approved in writing by the Local Planning Authority.
+The development must be carried out in accordance with the approved details and completed prior to first occupation.